 What to Do in San Luis Obispo

-We think San Luis Obispo makes a great place to stay during a visit to the Central Coast, so most of what we recommend doing while you’re here is going on day trips to the surrounding towns!
+We think San Luis Obispo makes a great place to stay during a visit to the Central Coast, and most of what we recommend doing while you’re here is going on day trips to the surrounding towns near San Luis Obispo!
 That said, there’s plenty to do within SLO itself.
 Here are our top recommendations.

 - For a great day hike, check out Bishop’s Peak.
 It’s a four mile out and back moderate hike.
 It only takes a couple hours and the views are phenomenal!